MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 ## Additional information

-The fields in this section are all optional, but can be used to help customers understand more about what your app does and what is required for the best experience.
-We suggest reviewing the options described below and providing any information that customers might need to know about your app, or that could help entice them to download it.
+The fields in this section are all optional.
+App features and system requirements can help customers understand more about what your app does and what is required for the best experience.
+Other options help provide an optimal experience for your product in different scenarios.
+Review the info below to determine if providing this info makes sense for your submission.

+### Short title

+A shorter version of your product’s name.
+If provided, this shorter name may appear in various places on Xbox One (during installation, in Achievements, etc.) in place of the full title of your product.

+### Sort title

+If your product could be alphabetized in different ways, you can enter another version here.
+This may help customers find the product more quickly when searching.

+### Voice title

+An alternate name for your product that, if provided, may be used in the audio experience on Xbox One when using Kinect or a headset.

+### Short description

+Only used for games.
+This description appears in the Information section of the Game Hub on Xbox One, and helps customers understand more about your game.

 ### App features